 What Is a Trust?

-This trust form represents a fiduciary relationship created during the settler or grantor’s lifetime where they designate a trustee for managing the grantor’s assets for the benefit of an eventual beneficiary.
+- Living Trust.
+This trust form represents a fiduciary relationship created during the settlor or grantor’s lifetime where they designate a trustee for managing the grantor’s assets for the benefit of an eventual beneficiary.
 Trustees have a fiduciary duty to manage the trust safely and in the best interests of the trust's beneficiaries.
 Upon death or incapacity of the grantor, their assets are easily transferred ass outlined in the agreement, bypassing the complex legal process of probate.
 Living trusts may be revocable and irrevocable.

+- Declaration of Trust.
 This written or oral statement indicates a property is being held and transferred into a trust for the benefit of other individuals.
-It outlines who the beneficiaries are if the trust can be amended or revoked and by whom, who will serve as trustee and what powers they hold.
+It outlines who the beneficiaries are if the trust can be amended or revoked and by whom, who will serve as a trustee, and what powers they hold.
 It also presents the trust's purpose and how the trustee may manage the assets.

 - Trust Agreement.
 This document is an express trust signed by both the trustee and the beneficiary.
 It sets out how the trustee will manage the legal interest on behalf of the beneficiaries.
 A breach of the agreement is a grievous kind of contractual breach and the breaching trustee usually faces significant liability.

 - Deed of Trust.
 It is an agreement between a lender and a borrower to give the property to a neutral third party, called a trustee.
 The trustee holds the legal title to the property until the borrower settles the debt.